jrehor/kcc/README.md

 kei:42 / kenneth eugene iverson
 ```

-**Function** is a first-class citizen, we have lambdas, evals and applys, everything is
+**Function** is a first-class citizen, `k` has lambdas, evals, applys, and everything else
-all there.
-It takes a man to believe it, but `k` is actually more lispy than certain Lisps,
+you would expect from a powerful language, and then some.
+It takes a man to believe it, but `k` is
-only you don't need to get past any parens. `car` is not quite there because there are
+actually more lispy than certain Lisps, only you don't need to get past any parens to write and
+read `k`.
+In the strict sense, `car` and `cdr` are not there because there are no *linked lists*,
-no *linked lists*, because `k` is designed to be *fast*.
+which is no surprise because `k` is designed to be **fast**.

 **Implict arguments** is an empitome of brevity and wit.
 All functions in `k`, unless
 stated otherwise, can have up to three implict arguments, `x`, `y` and `z` respectively.